IntersectMBO/cardano-node/README.rst

 The documentation is built with each push, but is only published from `master` branch.
 In order to test if the documentation is working, build the documentation locally with `./scripts/haddocs.sh` and open `haddocks/index.html` in the browser.

+__ TO REMOVE: just changing this to make CI run again on this branch!